UPPMAX/UPPMAX-documentation/docs/getting_started/login_bianca_console_password.md

 for example `verysecret678123`, then press enter.
 In this case, the password is `verysecret` and `678123` is the 2FA number.

+???- question "How does this look like?"

+    ```bash
+    richel@richel-N141CU:~/GitHubs/UPPMAX-documentation/docs/getting_started$ ssh richel-sens2023598@bianca.uppmax.uu.se
+    richel-sens2023598@bianca.uppmax.uu.se's password:
+    ```

+   After which you'll asked for another password.
+Go to the next step.

 After authenticated using the UPPMAX password and 2FA, you are logged in on Bianca's shared network,